-- Electrolyte need to be added - At Any birth weight the fluid composition of 10% DW and 1⁄2 of Normal Saline (Suitable alternative IV fluids after the first 2 days are half normal saline and 5% dextrose.). - Continue Calcium glaciate if started on day one Day 3 and onwards - The composition of the maintenance fluid is as Day 2. - Potassium is added based on some conditions, potassium is added from 3rd day of life if renal function is good (urine out - put ≥ 1ml/hr.) &/or serum level of potassium is < 5meq/L - Calcium is added to the maintenance fluid of any newborn if there is IV infusion.
+- Electrolyte need to be added

+- At Any birth, weight the fluid composition of 10% DW and 1⁄2 of Normal Saline (Suitable alternative IV fluids after the first 2 days are half-normal saline and 5% dextrose.).

+- Calcium gluconate if added is continued

+Day - 3 and onwards

+- The composition of the maintenance fluid is as Day 2. - Potassium is added based on some conditions, potassium is added from 3rd day of life if renal function is good (urine out - put ≥ 1ml/hr.) &/or serum level of potassium is < 5meq/L - Calcium is added to the maintenance fluid of any newborn if there is IV infusion.

-3. Daily increment of fluid during the 1st few days of life
+2. Daily increment of fluid during the first few days of life

-- Refer the Table 4 above - The usual daily increment is 10 20ml/kg/day - The maximum daily maintenance fluid shouldn't exceed 1500ml/kg/day,
+- Refer the Table 4 above - The usual daily increment is 10-20ml/kg/day - The maximum daily maintenance fluid shouldn't exceed 1500ml/kg/day,

-4. Special consideration
+3. Special consideration

-- An additional volume of fluid (10 30ml/kg/d) is considered if neonate is:

-- o Febrile

-- o Under radiant warmer (1.2-1.5 times).

-- Under phototherapy

-- o Body defects like Gastroschisis

-- If there is fluid lose in the form of vomiting, NGT drainage then add the same volume.

-- Fluid restriction: Fluid restriction to 2/3 daily of maintenance fluid may be required in the following conditions

-- o Depressed or Asphyxiated newborn

-- Newborn with PDA.

-- Features of CHF

-- o Newborn with meningitis
+- An additional volume of fluid (10 30ml/kg/d) is considered if neonate is : - o Febrile - Under radiant warmer - Under phototherapy - o Having body defects like Gastroschisis - o If there is fluid lose in the form of vomiting, NGT drainage then add the same volume. - Fluid restriction: Fluid restriction to 2/3 daily of maintenance fluid may be required in the following conditions - Depressed or Asphyxiated newborn are at risk for development of ATN, and Syndrome of Inappropriate Secretion of Anti-Diuretic Hormone (SIADH), this leads fluid retention. - Start by 2/3 of maintenance fluid then subsequent adjustment is based on urine output, urine specific gravity or osmolarity, & clinical responses.